-1. Click on the CSV drop down.
+1. Click on the CSV drop down to upload a .csv file containing name, address and audio prompt options of contacts.

-Tip: You can download a blank CSV template and use that file to add the contacts.
+Tip: You can download a blank CSV template and use that file to add the contacts and corresponding audio prompt options.